zhenhu9/Git-Notes/Git-Notes.md

 8. Sync the updated master back to your fork.

 You can clone the forked project to you computer and then push your changes of topic.
 The Pull Request is like a platform for communication.
 After discussing, the project owner can choose to merge or rebase your commit.
-This step he also can do on his local repo has the same result, which the Pull Request will be completed.
+This step he also can do on his local repo and then push to update.
+This has the same result, which the Pull Request will be completed.
 Finally you can sync the fork branch.

 ------